European Partnership for Alternative Approaches to Animal Testing

-The European Partnership for Alternative Approaches to Animal Testing (EPAA) promotes the application of Russell and Burch’s 3Rs principles (Replacement, Reduction and Refinement of animal testing) in meeting regulatory requirements for products such as pharmaceuticals, chemicals, soaps, detergents and cosmetics.
+European Partnership for Alternative Approaches to Animal Testing (EPAA) promotes the application of the 3Rs principles (Replacement, Reduction, and Refinement of animal testing) in meeting regulatory requirements for products such as pharmaceuticals, chemicals, soaps, detergents and cosmetics.
 The EPAA covers research and development, as well as the use of 3Rs approaches in regulatory compliance and communication and dissemination.

 History

 The EPAA was created in 2005.
-European Commissioners Janez Potocnik, Günter Verheugen and Dagmar Roth-Behrendt, the then Vice President of the European Parliament, supported the establishment and launch of the EPAA.
+European Commissioners Janez Potocnik, Gunter Verheugen and Dagmar Roth-Behrendt, the then Vice President of the European Parliament, supported the establishment and launch of the EPAA.

 The EPAA is currently in its second mandate covering a 5 year period (2011–2015).

 Structure and membership

 The EPAA is a public-private partnership involving the European Commission (EC) and European industry sectors involved in the development of alternative approaches toward animal experimentation.
 The actions undertaken by the EPAA arise from communication and cooperation between services of the EC and industry, focused on regulatory compliance, with the involvement of NGOs, academia and regulators from third countries.
 To maintain transparency of its activities and an external perspective, the EPAA has a mirror group composed of independent members from academia, animal welfare groups, laboratory animal science associations and national authorities.